Abner Rosen Foundation Inc

 • Relationship-Based Philanthropy: Existing connections to the trustees or their network are essential for consideration.

-• New York Focus: While some national organizations receive support, there is a clear preference for New York-based cultural institutions.
+• New York Focus: While some national organisations receive support, there is a clear preference for New York-based cultural institutions.

-• Quality Over Quantity: With only 8-14 grants made annually, the foundation is highly selective.
+• Quality Over Quantity: With 9-14 grants made in recent years, the foundation is highly selective.

 • Low Profile Strategy: The absence of a website, application guidelines, or public communications suggests the family prefers quiet, strategic philanthropy.